Dec 05, 2025

 Paid Sick Leave

-The university recognizes that employees may suffer illness or injury precluding them from working.
-Paid Sick Leave can be used to care for the employees’ own personal illness or that of an immediate family member (see definition below).
+Doane University, in accordance with the Nebraska Families and Workplace Act (NFWA), recognizes that employees may suffer from illness or injury, which may preclude them from working.
+Paid Sick Leave can be used to care for the employee’s own personal illness or that of an immediate family member (see definition below).

-Paid Sick leave is to be used strictly for absences due to personal illness or that of an immediate family member.
-Unused, accrued sick time is not paid to the employee upon termination.
 At the supervisor’s discretion, any absence may require a note from a physician.
-A physician’s note is required for absences extending for more than 3 days.
+However, the documentation is not required to explain the nature of the illness or condition.
 Excessive absences will be addressed through the normal performance improvement process.
-Every employee is expected to use Sick Leave for bona fide purposes only and this time must be recorded.
+Every employee is expected to use Sick Leave for bona fide purposes only, and this time must be recorded.

 8 hours/pay period (1 day per month)